Click to Skip Ahead

 3. Changes in Your Cat’s Urine and Fecal Output

-Unsurprisingly, most owners attribute a kitty’s undesirable toilet habits to behavioral problems.
-However, if a well toilet trained cat starts avoiding urinating in the litter box, they could be suffering from a urinary infection or a bowel issue.
+While in some occasions a kitty’s undesirable toilet habits are rooted in behavioral problems.
+It is also important to consider that if a well toilet trained cat starts avoiding urinating in the litter box, they could be suffering from a urinary or digestive medical issue.

 4. Abnormal Gait